 Pessimistic about the world?
 Have you written off activism as a dead end?
 Think again.
 Thanks to the courageous efforts of one activist at a time, we’ve come a long way since the hellish first days of AIDS.
 Once upon a time, being HIV positive meant early death and having to endure enormous bigotry.

-Since 1988, each December 1st, people worldwide show their support to end HIV, both as a disease and as a stigma.
-We pay our respects to those who’s lives have been cut short by it, and to those who live with it.
+Since 1988, each December, people worldwide show their support to end HIV, both as a disease and as a stigma.
+We pay our respects to those whose lives have been cut short by it, and to those who live with it.

 Here are some of my impressions of the early days of AIDS, which I wrote in reply to my good David Hunt’s post here.
 He also wrote about it here.
 Another site with historical information is Gay in the 80s.

 Do you ever feel like activism is useless?
 How do you keep from getting down?